 What counts as a reasonable excuse?

 For example, if there is bereavement in the family, you have spent unplanned time in hospital, there was a fire/flood or theft or there were issues with HMRC’s online services.
 You can see a full list of reasonable excuses here.

-- My dog ate my tax return… and all of the reminders
+- My dog ate my tax return… and all of the reminders.

-- My child scribbled all over the tax return, so I wasn’t able to send it back
+- My child scribbled all over the tax return, so I wasn’t able to send it back.

-- A wasp in my car caused me to have an accident and my tax return, which was inside, was destroyed
+- A wasp in my car caused me to have an accident and my tax return, which was inside, was destroyed.

-- I work for myself, but a colleague borrowed my tax return to photocopy it and lost it
+- I work for myself, but a colleague borrowed my tax return to photocopy it and lost it.

-- I couldn’t complete my tax return because my husband left me and took our accountant with him
+- I couldn’t complete my tax return because my husband left me and took our accountant with him.

-What are the penalties if my self-assessment tax return is late?
+What are the penalties if my Self-Assessment Tax Return is late?

-If you submit your tax return after the deadline, you will incur an instant penalty of £100, which applies even if you have no tax to pay or if the tax due is paid on time after three months.
+If you submit your tax return after the deadline, you will incur an instant penalty of £100.
+This penalty applies even if you have no tax to pay or if the tax due is paid on time after three months.
 There is then an additional penalty of £10 per day up to a maximum of £900.
 If your tax return is more than six months late, a further penalty of 5% of tax due or £300 (whichever is greater).
 Then if your return is more than 12 months late, a further 5% or £300 charge (whichever is greater).